GallaFrancesco/D_Merkle_Tree/README.md

 ### To be implemented

-* insertion of new nodes during tree update
+* insertion of new nodes during tree update, in a lightweight fashion
 * configuration options - digest function selection
 * asynchronous computation of hashes, to speed up tree verification